Why do I need an IEP Coach?

 What value does Education Team Allies bring to the IEP process?

-Beth has 20 years of experience in the education arena, part of which has been spent as an administrator working to ensure that students’ academic needs were met.
+Beth has over 20 years of experience in the education arena, part of which has been spent as an administrator working to ensure that students’ academic needs were met.
 She has also worked with multiple schools to ensure a focus on the needs of the school community.
-Lauren has spent her career in the medical field working to ensure the highest level of care for the youngest of patients; she also holds a Masters in Nursing Education and therefore understands the needs of adult learners.
-Both women are fiercely passionate about meeting the unique educational needs of every child.
-Both women are also moms, first and foremost, and have been seated at the IEP table for well over seven years as advocates for their own children.
-We know the multiple roles that every individual at the table plays and, because of a wealth of both personal and professional knowledge and experience, we can coach families toward fulfilling their vision for their child.
+Beth is fiercely passionate about meeting the unique educational needs of every child.
+She is a mom, first and foremost, and have been seated at the IEP table as an advocate for her own child.
+Beth knows the multiple roles that every individual at the table plays and, because of a wealth of both personal and professional knowledge and experience, she can coach families toward fulfilling their vision for their child.

 I can Google about this information, why should I hire Education Team Allies?